shubhambhama/jetpack-compose-mealz/README.md

-# Crypto - Android App
+# Mealz - Android App

 An Android application that is built using Jetpack Compose.
 The app follows the MVVM architecture and uses the NavHost component to facilitate navigation between different activities.
 Additionally,